 Weekend In The City Of Bordeaux: Top Picks For Wining And Dining

-/The following is a repost of a July 2018 article with updated information about the hottest spots in the fabulous French city of Bordeaux.
+/The following is a repost of a July 2018 article with updated information about the hottest spots in Bordeaux.

-And the best thing about returning to the city after a day in the countryside is that a thriving restaurant scene awaits you.
-Casual wine bars, cafés, and bistros, elegant tasting-menu restaurants, you'll find them all in Bordeaux city.
+The best thing about returning to the city after a day in the countryside is that a thriving restaurant scene awaits you.
+Casual wine bars, cafés, bistros, and elegant tasting-menu restaurants—you'll find them all in Bordeaux.
 Bon Voyage!

 The Wine Chef’s Top Drinking and Dining Picks: